BRING YOUR STUDENTS ON A FIELD TRIP THAT'S EDUCATIONAL AND FUN

 Note: A $1 materials fee per student will be charged for groups wishing to participate in the art activity.

-Hot Shop – In the Hot Shop Amphitheater, students witness art coming alive!
+Hot Shop – In the Hot Shop Amphitheater, students witness art in the making!
 The Museum’s resident team of glass blowers demonstrates the intriguing process of creating art from molten glass.
 Observing the artists at work enhances each student’s Museum experience by broadening their understanding of the art: the physics and chemistry of glass, as well as its cultural and historical aspects.

 Theater – The theater provides a forum for lectures, panels, musical events, drama, storytelling and readings to create multi-faceted learning opportunities and provide a global context for the art.
 On a typical day, visitors can view a series of special documentaries based on contemporary art and artists and working with the medium of glass.

 Can I lead my own tour?